pypyr/pypyr/README.rst

     valleys wild"

 pypyr is a command line interface to run pipelines defined in yaml.
+Think of pypyr as a simple task runner that lets you run sequential steps.

 |build-status| |coverage|